nnh12/RGB-LED-Status-Indicator/README.md

 # LED-Status-Indicator_Module
-Schematic/ PCB Layout design for RGB LED Status Indicator.
-Powered from 24V system.
-Uses CAN bus to listen for commands from  microcontroller, which can then prominently display the desired color.
+This is the schematic/ PCB Layout design for RGB LED Status Indicator for the NASA Robot Mining Competition team.
+It is powered from a 24V system and uses a CAN transciever to listen for commands from a microcontroller.
+The microcontroller then controlls the LED driver which will then indicate the desired color.
+Worked with hardware team lead to design this project.